dickinson-comp256/COMP256/docs/syllabus.md

 __Textbook:__
   - None.
 Materials will be distributed via this site of or via Moodle.

+__Important Dates:__ A full schedule for the course, including exam dates and all assignment due dates can be found on the [course home page](index.md).

 __Course Description:__
 A broad examination of the role and evolution of the abstraction hierarchies that enable the construction of complex computing systems.
 Examples spanning the field of computer science will be used, including: machine organization and architecture, data representation, language translation, operating systems, concurrency, networks, and web application architectures.